garrardkitchen/resume/content/blog/principles.md

 Most Engineers are fully versed in the foundations of writing quality, efficient, succinct and testable code.
 As a Principal Engineer, one of my responsibilities is to ensure that this baseline is (1) understood and (2) adhered to by all engineers.

-Here's a list of concepts that for me, make up good engineering principles:
+Here's a list of concepts that for me, constitute good engineering principles:

 _These are in alphabetical order and not in order of importance_